yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 ##### Cool-off period

-Nodes on the network **should** ignore any timestamp update that takes place within 15 seconds of receiving the last timestamp update.
+Nodes on the network **should** ignore any root update that takes place within 15 seconds of receiving the last root update.
 This is known as the "cool-off period".

-The cool-off period is important to reduce bandwidth usage and to prevent the network from being flooded by root timestamp updates too often.
-During the cool-off period, root timestamp updates **should not** be relayed to direct peers.
+The cool-off period is important to reduce bandwidth usage and to prevent the network from being flooded by root updates too often.
+During the cool-off period, root updates **should not** be relayed to direct peers.

 ##### Blacklisting

 Each node on the network maintains its own root node blacklist.
-If the root node fails to send valid timestamp update messages within the required timeframe, other nodes on the network **must** blacklist the root node.
+If the root node fails to send valid root update messages within the required timeframe, other nodes on the network **must** blacklist the root node.

-Root timestamp updates from blacklisted nodes **must not** be retransmitted to other directly connected peers.
+Root updates from blacklisted nodes **must not** be retransmitted to other directly connected peers.

 The node **must** remain blacklisted until one of the two conditions occurs: